Ad industry is losing as much as $6 billion to ad fraud every year and the numbers are rising as you are reading this.

 What is Ads.txt

-How to Create and Post Ads.txt
+How to Create and Upload Ads.txt

 Once you have these details in place, simply put them one after another in a text file, separated by a comma (,) <Field #1>, <Field #2>, <Field #3>, <Field #4>.
 Save the file with ‘txt’ file extension.
 Lastly, place this file inside the HTML root code of your website.

-Make Ads.txt Works In WordPress
+Make Ads.txt Work in WordPress

 Things get easier when using WordPress.
 Right?
-Every customization in WordPress starts with installation of a plugin.
+Every customization in WordPress starts with the installation of a plugin.
 There are various free plugins available offering Ads.txt Manager.

 Here’s how ads.txt works for WordPress users: